 What Are The Basic Stitches & Stitch Patterns In Knitting?

 Try a brand shop like Knit Picks.
-Many of their products (like thread and yarn) and tools (like needles in various sizes) are affordable, and rated five stars.
+Many of their products (like thread and yarn) and tools in various sizes are affordable, and rated five stars.
+Sometimes yarns are on sale, and they offer free shipping.
+You need an account to purchase from them.
+Always test your gauge to save you more hassle.

 Note: There are also loom/machine (tuck) stitches, but they’re not covered in this post’s content.
 This talks about hand knitting.
 It’s also difficult to recreate these stitches in crochet.
-I reviewed and updated this post on November 14, 2022.

-Garter Stitch
+Garter Stitch – Excellent For Beginners

-The most common of the different knitting stitches out there, and the one you should learn first.
+Garter stitch is the most common of the different knitting stitches out there, and the one you should learn first.
 The knit garter stitch is the foundation of all other ones.

 It’s easy because it returns the same result with any number of stitches.
 Great for a beginner!
 (Start the row with a loose slip stitch for neater edges.)
 The name of these knit stitch patterns comes from the stretchy, elastic bands used to hold up stockings.
+Creates a stretchy textured fabric.

 - Abbreviation – g st